dinuxbg/pru-gcc-examples/README.md

 Acknowledgements:
  * I2C initialization sequence from the OV7670 Linux kernel driver.
  * Cape schematics and PCB are slightly modified copies of FlyingBone ( https://github.com/piranha32/FlyingBone ).

+Cape errata:
+ * Female long-pin headers are needed for the 2x23 connectors to BBW.
+Drills are 0.8mm, so the common male pin headers cannot fit.
+ * There is no voltage buffer between BBW (3.3V I/O) and OV7670 (2.7V I/O).
+In theory this could damage the camera, but nevertheless it works for me (tm).
+ * Some component markings are not visible on the final PCB because silk screen overlaps solder pads.

 ## sim-hello
 Simulate your PRU executable on your PC.
 Note that pru-run is an ISA only simulator.
 Digital I/O is not simulated.
 Neither is OCP access.